SFraissTU/BA_PointCloud/README.md

 Previewing is also displayed in the demo scenes DynamicDemo and StaticDemo

 ### Eye-Dome-Lighting
-To use Eye-Dome-Lighting, a handy lighting model for point clouds, especially when they don't have color information, please refer to the setup in the scene EDLDemo.
+To use Eye-Dome-Lighting (thanks to Kazys Stepanas for implementing it!), a good lighting model for point clouds, especially when they don't have color information, please refer to the setup in the scene EDLDemo.

 You need to create two cameras.
 Create a view camera, which is tagged as MainCamera with the ViewCamera-script attached.
 This is the camera you want to move through the scene.
 Additionally, you need a post processing camera, to which you attach the Edl Camera script.
 Edl should then work: